agentmodels/agentmodels.org/chapters/02-webppl.md

 ## WebPPL stochastic primitives

 ### Sampling from random variables
 WebPPL has an array of built-in functions for sampling random variables (i.e. generating random numbers from a particular probability distribution).
 These will be familiar from scientific computing and probability theory.
 A full list of functions is in the WebPPL library [source](https://github.com/probmods/webppl/blob/dev/src/header.wppl).
+Try clicking the "Run" button repeatedly to get different random samples.

 ~~~~